trix-solutions/moncli/README.md

 Additional information regarding __MondayClient__ properties/methods can be found in the [MondayClient](#mondayclient) section below.

 ### Managing Boards ###
+Boards are cornerstones for any Monday.com setup, and __Board__ objects are no exception containing functionality for general data management with columns, groups, and items.
+The next sections below will provide some general tools regarding __Board__ management.

 New boards are created with the __MondayClient__ instance using the _create_board_ method as shown in the example below.
 ```
 >>> # Import Boardkind enum for parameter input.